jimmyaxod/IPFS/README.md

 1. multistream
-    First off, we need to handshake with multistream-select Messages are prefixed by message length as a varint.
+    First off, we need to handshake with multistream-select Messages are prefixed by the message length as a varint.
     A varint is simply a sequence of bytes, where the MSB signifies if there are more bytes or not.
 The other 7 bits get combined together to form the value.

     https://github.com/multiformats/multistream-select/